 - 1 teaspoon baking powder

 - ⅛ teaspoon freshly grated nutmeg (or ground nutmeg)

 - 1 cup fresh or canned pumpkin puree

 - 2 large eggs

-Whisk together flour, bran, sugar, cinnamon, baking powder, baking soda and salt in a large bowl.
+- Whisk together flour, bran, sugar, cinnamon, baking powder, baking soda, salt, ginger, and nutmeg in a large bowl.
 Set aside.

-Gently stir pumpkin mixture into flour mixture until just combined (it's okay if some lumps remain).
+- Gently stir pumpkin mixture into flour mixture until just combined (it's okay if some lumps remain) and fold in raisins, if using.
 Divide batter evenly among muffin cups.